 Breaking the numbers down by territory can quickly highlight inefficiencies and missed opportunities.

 Circumstances can change quickly.
-Your sales territories need to be organized using real-time data.
-That way you can get your resources in the right place and cut inefficiency out of your sales process.
+You need to organize and realign sales territories in real time.
+That way, you can get your resources in the right place and cut inefficiency out of your sales process.

-Are sales territories not currently a part of your overall strategy?
+Is sales territory management an integral part of your overall strategy?
 Analyzing your market by geographic area can be the first step toward developing a sales territory plan.

 You may already have access to tools that you can use to create a sales report by territory.
-Microsoft Excel is one popular example.
+Microsoft Excel is the most popular.

-However, the functionality of the world's favorite spreadsheet is limited.
-Such reports may also take a lot of time to develop without producing clear insights right away.
+However, the functionality of the world's favorite spreadsheet could be improved.
+Such reports may also take time to develop without producing clear insights immediately.